davidawad/RUWireless_Secure_Android/README.md

 That works for most android phones, and you don't even need the CA certificate, or the Secure W2 Join Now.

+## Thanks to Adam Nuzzi for bugging me to write this up.